live-clones/pybtex/docs/source/api/styles.rst

 not supported and may lead to weird results.

 Here we document the methods of the :py:class:`Text` class.
-The other classes have similar methods.
+The other classes have the same methods.

 .. autoclass:: pybtex.richtext.Text
     :members: